siddontang/mixer/README.md

 +------+
 ```

-## Limitation
+## Limitations

 ### Select

-+ join not support
++ Join not supported
-+ sub select not support
++ Subselects not supported
-+ "group by" not support
++ "group by" not supported
-+ "order by" only takes effect when "order by" key exists in select expression field.
++ "order by" only takes effect when the "order by" key exists as a select expression field

     ```select id from t1 order by id``` is ok.

-    ```select str from t1 order by id``` is not ok, mixer does not known how to sort because it can not find proper data to compare with id.
+    ```select str from t1 order by id``` is not ok, mixer does not known how to sort because it can not find proper data to compare with `id`

-+ limit should be used with "order by", otherwise you may receive wrong result.
++ Limit should be used with "order by", otherwise you may receive incorrect results

 ### Insert

-+ insert select not support
++ insert select not supported
-+ multi insert values to diff nodes not support
++ multi insert values to different nodes not supported
 + insert on duplicate update set can not set the routing key

 ### Replace

-+ multi replace values to diff nodes not support
++ multi replace values to diffed nodes not support

 ### Update